-There’s something clearly wrong with the way most companies hire for entry-level positions.
-Given that 70% of Millennial employees leave their first job within two years, the evidence is clear that most companies have a broken hiring strategy.
+There’s something clearly wrong with most companies entry-level hiring strategy.
+Given that 55.3% of recent college graduates will leave their first job within the first year, and 70% leave their first job within two years, the evidence is clear that most companies have a broken strategy.

-Although changing jobs has become easier through innovation in HR tools (no longer do individuals scour classified ads or mail resumés), Millennials have a different view of their career as compared to the generations that came before them.
-While some claim it is about their work ethic or desire to do gigs instead of having a steady job, we know from working with thousands of Millennials that this is incorrect.
-The reality is that technology provides these career launchers with an increased awareness of alternatives that better match their interests.
+Although changing jobs has become easier through innovation in HR tools (no longer do individuals scour classified ads or mail resumés), Gen Z has a different view of their career as compared to the generations that came before them.
+While some claim it is about their work ethic or desire to do gigs instead of having a steady job, we know from working with thousands of college students and recent graduates that this is incorrect.
+The reality is that technology provides these Career Launchers with an increased awareness of alternatives that better match their interests.

-Since they’re your company’s future, you need to adjust your hiring strategy to align with the ways Millennials choose jobs and their expectations once they begin work.
-Despite their best efforts to accommodate Millennials, many employers are still falling short when it comes to entry and junior-level recruitment and retention.
+Since they’re your company’s future, you need to adjust your hiring strategy to align with the ways Gen Z will choose jobs and their expectations once they begin work.
+Despite their best efforts to accommodate Millennials, many companies are still falling short when it comes to entry and junior-level recruitment and retention.

 If your company can answer “yes” to one or more of the following questions, it’s time to rethink your entry-level hiring strategy.

 - Are you experiencing high turnover among your entry- and junior-level employees?

 - Are you overlooking diverse talent and missing out on the potential diversity holds for your company’s performance?

 - Is your hiring strategy causing you missing out on top talent?

 High turnover among your entry- and junior-level employees